thiagodp/concordialang/docs/en/actions.md

 # Actions

-> Examples of Variant sentences with actions

-*An example may demonstrate different variations of the same action.*
+*Examples of Variant sentences with actions.
+An example may demonstrate variations of a same action.*

 Translations: [Português](../pt/actions.md) 🌎

 ## `accept`

+> Accepts a browser message or app message.

 ### accept + alert
 ```gherkin